Zero-Knowledge Authentication

 The process is designed to be invisible to you while providing significantly stronger security:

-- You enter your password on your device.
+- You enter your email and password on your device.

 This happens automatically every time you sign in.
 From your perspective, it feels like a normal login.